shdwmtr/steambrew/docs/ui/about.md

 # About Millennium

 ## What is Millennium?
-Millennium is an open-source low-code modding framework to create, manage and use themes/plugins for the desktop Steam Client without any low-level internal interaction or overhead.
+Millennium, officially launched on April of 2023, is an open-source low-code modding framework to create, manage and use themes/plugins for the desktop Steam Client without any low-level internal interaction or overhead.

 ## How does Millennium work?
 Millennium is based off vulnerabilities inside the Steam Client that allow its functioning.